Estimated Resident Population (ERP)

 Implied net migration

 For the smallest geographical areas, migration cannot be measured directly.
-The combined effects of overseas, interstate and intrastate migrations are estimated by correcting the changes in population for the effects of births and deaths.
+The combined effects of overseas, interstate and intrastate migrations are estimated as the changes in population not explained by births or deaths.

 Implied net migration = Population at end of period – population at start of period – births + deaths

-Age-specific fertility rates (ASFR) are the number of live births (registered) during the calendar year, according to the age of the mother, per 1,000 of the female estimated resident population of the same age at 30 June.
+Age-specific fertility rates (ASFR) are the number of live births (registered) during the calendar year, according to the age of the mother, per 1,000 women (female estimated resident population by age at the mid-point of the year 30 June).
 For calculating these rates, births to mothers under 15 years are included in the 15-19 years age group, and births to mothers aged 50 years and over are included in the 45-49 years age group.
 Pro rata adjustment is made for births for which the age of the mother is not given.

-The total fertility rate (TFR) is the sum of age-specific fertility rates (live births at each age of mother per 1,000 of the female population of that age) divided by 1,000.
+The total fertility rate (TFR) is the sum of age-specific fertility rates (live births at each age of mother per 1,000 women of that age) divided by 1,000.
 It represents the number of children a female would bear during her lifetime if she experienced current age-specific fertility rates at each age of her reproductive life.

-In VIF2016, future changes in ASFRs are modelled and the ASFR applied to the expected future female population by age to project the number of births each year.
+In VIF2019, future changes in ASFRs are modelled and the ASFR applied to the expected future female population by age to project the number of births each year.
 The result of the ASFR modelling is that the TFR declines from around 1.65 recently to just over 1.6 by 2036.